The duty of care to grit public car parksMar 01, 2019

 - The social value of the activity which gives rise to the risk.

 - There is also generally no duty to protect against obvious danger.

-4. The cost of preventative measures.
-It was simply too high a burden to suggest that the Council should grit all their car parks by hand as this would involve a significant use of staff and resources.
-This measure was disproportionate and expensive in relation to the risk and averted resources from situations where attention was more urgently required.
+The cost of preventative measures.
+It was simply too high a burden to suggest that the Council should grit all their car parks by hand.
+This would involve a significant use of staff and resources.
+This measure was disproportionate and expensive in relation to the level of risk.
+In addition, it also averted resources from situations where attention was more urgently required.

 This case does not mean that an occupier can never be liable for failing to grit a car park.
 Every case has to be decided on its own facts.
 For example, when considering the duty of a supermarket to grit its car parks a very different consideration would apply as the supermarket has only the one car park to look after and if customers are coming to the car park to spend money in the supermarket it is only reasonable that the supermarket should take reasonable measures to grit any areas of ice to make the customers reasonably safe when visiting the supermarket.

 If you have any questions, please contact Mike Shiers in our Personal Injury team on 01752 827085 or email [email protected].
 Alternatively, you can ask us to call you back by filling out our Contact Form.